Super-resolution of partially coherent bosonic sources: Theoretical limits to resolution

-We pause here briefly to raise an important remark concerning the use of the intensity centroid.
+We pause here briefly to raise an important remark concerning the use of the intensity centroid as reference frame.
 Naively setting $\alpha=q$ in \eqnref{eq:reference_position} induces a spurious $q$-dependence over the modes of \eqnref{eq:Gaussian_PSFs}.
-This is unrealistic since as all spatial variation in intensity are strictly due to the mode wavefunctions, with $q$ governing the statistical properties of the sources (which are independent of the image plane position).
-To resolve this issue one notes that the intensity centroid is an inferred quantity, represented by an \emph{unbiased} estimator $\hat{q}$ of the relative intensity with an associated error $\epsilon(q)$, i.e., $\alpha=\hat{q}=q \pm \epsilon(q)$.
-In \cref{fig:QFI_alpha_vs_centroid} we compare the QFI matrix element $\cF_{ss}$ for both $\alpha=q$ (i.e., perfect alignment), and $\alpha=\hat{q}$ frames.
-We observe that the error propagated to the QFI due to misalignment is of order $\cO(\epsilon(q))$ (at the limit $s/\sigma \ll 1$), unless $\gamma=0$ or $q=1/2$, where said error is of order $\cO(\epsilon^2(q))$.
+This is unrealistic since as all spatial variations in intensity are strictly due to the mode wavefunctions, with $q$ governing the statistical properties of the sources (which are independent of the image plane position).
+To resolve this issue one notes that the intensity centroid is an inferred quantity, represented by an \emph{unbiased} estimator $\hat{q}$ with an associated error $\epsilon(q)$, i.e., $\alpha=\hat{q}=q \pm \epsilon(q)$.
+In \cref{fig:QFI_alpha_vs_centroid} we compare the QFI matrix element $\cF_{ss}[\xi(\bm\theta)]$ for both $\alpha=q$, corresponding to perfect alignment with the reference position, and $\alpha=\hat{q}$ corresponding to slight misalignment with respect to the reference position by $\pm\epsilon(q)$~\cite{deAlmeida21,Gessner20,Grace20}.
+We observe that the error propagated due to misalignment is of order $\cO(\epsilon(q))$ (at the limit $s/\sigma \ll 1$), unless $\gamma=0$ or $q=1/2$, where said error is of order $\cO(\epsilon^2(q))$.
+Henceforth, we shall set $\alpha=\hat{q}=q$, whenever we choose the intensity centroid as our reference position, carefully neglecting any spurious $q$-dependence on the modes.

+\cref{fig:precisions_full} displays the precisions, given by \cref{eq:precision}, for each of the four parameters $(s,q,\gamma_R,\gamma_I)$, as a function of the relative intensity $q$, in the sub-Rayleigh regime ($s/\sigma = 0.1$) .
+Here, we treat all other parameters as nuisance parameters.
+The precisions are computed for the case of purely real and purely imaginary values of the coherence factor $\gamma$ to explicitly illustrate the roles these two parameters play in estimation precision.
+Whilst lack of knowledge of $\gamma$ does affect resolution it does not cause a resurgence of Rayleigh's curse as claimed in~\cite{Larson2018, Liang2021}.
+For a small, but finite separation, $s/\sigma=0.1$ we find that $H_s$ is finite for values of $q$ close to $1/2$, and hence sub-diffraction imaging is possible.
+In fact, in the limit $s\to 0$ we observe that $H_s$ remains finite at $q=1/2$ and vanishes elsewhere.
+However, for $\gamma\to 1$ or $\gamma\to\pm i$, $H_s$ vanishes at small separations even for $q=1/2$.
+Hence, for these particular values of $\gamma$ super-resolution is not achievable.

+The parameter $\gamma_R$ can also be estimated in the $s\to 0$ limit, save for the cases $q=0,1$, as the precision $H_{\gamma_R}$ remains finite.
+On the other hand, the precisions $H_q$ and $H_{\gamma_I}$ vanish in the limit $s\to 0$ (with the exception of $H_q$ at the extreme cases $q=0,1$, where only one source is present).
+Finally, $\cF_{\gamma_I\gamma_I}[\xi(\bm\theta)]$ vanishes in the limit $s\to 0$, resulting in vanishing precision---the lack of knowledge of other parameters can only hinder our resolving capabilities.
+In \cref{fig:precisions_full} $H_q$ and $H_{\gamma_I}$ are shown finite due to us choosing $s/\sigma=0.1$.